yaml/yamlscript/doc/yamlscript.md

   (foo 123 "xyz")
   ```

-  The funtion word can come before the opening paren instead of after it.
+  The function word can come before the opening paren instead of after it.
   It's a simple switcheroo.
-  Note: there should be no space between the function name and the `(`.
+  Note: there can be no space between the function name and the `(`.

 * Nested calls